raspberrypi/documentation/installation/installing-images/mac.md

 - `diskutil list`

-    Example (The SD card is /dev/disk2 - your disk and partition list may vary):
+    Example (the SD card is /dev/disk2 - your disk and partition list may vary):

     ```bash
     ❯ diskutil list